|Filter by Category:

 the victim of violence in the incident.
 The administrative law judge agreed

 that no license discipline was appropriate.
-Accusation dismissed.
+The accusation was dismissed.

 Department of Motor Vehicles - Probationary License Granted for Client Convicted of Fraud (2012)